IDMNYU/BlinkingBeeping/README.md

 * Talk to me in person directly after class, come by office hours \(Wed 3:30-5pm\), or set up an appointment about issues and problems.

 ### **EVALUATION & GRADING**
+you are expected to keep a class journal on our wiki.
+This will be your repository for research, thoughts and reactions to the readings, documentation of your projects, and a place for you to comment and critique each other’s work.

+You must dicument your work online with text, photos, sketches, code, videos, and audio files as approriate.
+This is not only for your weekly production assignments, but also process documentation for the midterm and final projects.

 ##### QUANTITATIVE GRADING OVERVIEW